josh-angert/google-data-analytics-case-study/README.md

     - Starting day number (i.e., 1 = Sunday, 2 = Monday, etc.) & Starting day name (i.e., name of the day of the week)
     - Ending day number & name
     - Month number & month name
-    - Day type (i.e., weeekend or week day)
+    - Day type (i.e., weekend or week day)
     - Season
   - Cleaned the data (removed non-unique/duplicate values & incorrect data, checked for NULL values and removed NULLs using CTEs, conditional aggregation and DELETE/UPDATE commands.
 [Here is a link to the SQL script](https://github.com/josh-angert/google-data-analytics-case-study/blob/main/2.%20Clean.sql).
     - Note, the script contains comments which explain why I chose to use certain queries, and the results of those queries).
   - Created a new table, called Stations.
-The table contains disticnt list of the stations listed in the dataset (784 stations) and their respective latitude/longitude coordinates.
+The table contains a distinct list of stations from the dataset (784 stations) and their respective latitude/longitude coordinates.
 I utilized temp tables, Unions and SELECT/INSERT INTO commands.
 [Here is a link to the SQL script](https://github.com/josh-angert/google-data-analytics-case-study/blob/main/3.%20Create%20Stations.sql).

 ### 5. Analyzing the Data
 -----------
-I used **_Microfto SQL Server_** in this stage as well, and wrote various queries (using CASE statements, Window Functions, Joins and aggregations) in order to gain insights about the differences between Annual Members and Casual riders.
-[Here is a link to the SQL code](https://github.com/josh-angert/google-data-analytics-case-study/blob/main/4.%20Analyze.sql) (**Note**: the code include comments which explain why I chose to use certain queries, and the results of those queries).
+I used **_Microsoft SQL Server_** in this stage as well, and wrote various queries (using CASE statements, Window Functions, Joins and aggregations) in order to gain insights about the differences between Annual Members and Casual riders.
+[Here is a link to the SQL code](https://github.com/josh-angert/google-data-analytics-case-study/blob/main/4.%20Analyze.sql) (**Note**: the code includes comments which explain why I chose to use certain queries, and the results of those queries).
 The following is a brief list of some of the queries used:
 - Total number of bike rides (for the full 12-month period): There are about 8% more bike rides with Annual Members than there are with casual riders (about 400,000 more).
 - Number or rides per day and month
 - Average duration of rides (by day and month)